yzhang0301/codes/SenseStorm/Connection.md

 ![QR code](./support/vnc.png)

 ## Step 4: Pair your SenseStorm with the App
+1. Coonect your smartphone to a local WiFi network.

-1. Open the App and select the tab for SenseStorm:
+2. Open the App and select the tab for SenseStorm:

 ![step 1](./support/app1.png)

-2. Select the Network Configuration tool:
+3. Select the Network Configuration tool:

 ![step 2](./support/app2.png)

-3. Make sure your phone is connected to a WiFi, and input the WiFi password:
+4. Make sure your phone is connected to a WiFi, and input the WiFi password:

 ![step 3](./support/app3.png)

-4. Genarate a QR code and doulbe-click the mode-selection button of the SenseStorm, the camera of sensestorm should be ON, scan the QR code with the camera until the green light of the camera is OFF.
+5. Genarate a QR code and doulbe-click the mode-selection button of the SenseStorm, the camera of sensestorm should be ON, scan the QR code with the camera until the green light of the camera is OFF.

 ![step 4](./support/app4.png)

-5. You are ready to go with this IP returned!
+6. You are ready to go with this IP returned!

 ![step 5](./support/app5.png)